speechmatics/speechmatics-rs/README.md

 ## Examples

 You can find more examples of the code in the [examples folder](./examples/).
-They are mostly a rehash of the code snippets in this file - because our API is just that simple!
+In order to run the examples, you will need to set the API_KEY environment variable.
+This should be your API key for the speechmatics API.

 ## Getting Help